 Paulette hosts a Down Home Psaltery & Hammered Dulcimer Festival each year on the second weekend of June at Tannehill Ironworks Historical State Park.
 As far as we are aware, this psaltery festival is the only existing psaltery festival of its kind in the U.S. The festival was born out of Paulette’s desire for psaltery players to have an opportunity to share their knowledge and different techniques with each other and to demonstrate to others just how easy the psaltery is to play.
 The festival started in 1996 and has grown steadily each year with bowed psaltery and hammered dulcimer players and other interested persons attending.

 The festival is designed to provide workshops on the beginner, intermediate and advanced levels.
 A “Showcase” and a Juried National Competition are the highlights of the festival and demonstrates the variety of music that can be played from classical to country to gospel.
 All psaltery players are invited and encouraged to attend.
 From jammin’ to learning, to sharing, it’s full of fun and you are guaranteed of a “Down Home Feeling”.

-Dave and Paulette Lucas are the resident instrument makers at Tannehill Ironworks Historical State Park where they can be found on scheduled weekends from March through November demonstrating and selling their instruments.
-Visitors are welcome anytime in their craft cabin to view their instruments and sit a spell while listening to live demonstrations of the bowed psaltery.
-The craft cabin is open on the weekends from March – November, (Saturday and Sunday 10:00am – 4:00pm).
+Dave and Paulette Lucas were the resident instrument makers at Tannehill Ironworks Historical State Park for the past twenty five years.
+As of August 2015 they decided to close their craft cabin at Tannehill in order to expand their time for building psalteries.
+You may now contact Dave and Paulette to make appointments for free maintenance of your psalteries Monday – Saturday from 9:00 am – 5:00 pm at (205) 424-6970.
 Dave and Paulette also attend juried Arts and Craft Shows at various locations.
 Click here for a list of the Arts and Craft Shows that Dave and Paulette will attend this year.